-***You can purchase an INEXPENSIVE AD-FREE PDF of this pattern on Etsy HERE!
-This beautifully formatted PDF includes the step-by-step pictures and the patterns for BOTH the Cotton Candy Cowl & Cotton Candy Beanie.
+***You can purchase an INEXPENSIVE AD-FREE PDF of this pattern on Etsy HERE and on LoveKnitting HERE This beautifully formatted PDF includes the step-by-step pictures and the patterns for BOTH the Cotton Candy Cowl & Cotton Candy Beanie.
 The PDF is a total of 5 pages including the cover page!
 These patterns can also be found in my Easy & Modern Knits Pattern Bundle found HERE (includes over a dozen of my knit patterns at a discounted price)!
 Furthermore, Lion Brand Yarn has put together a convenient kit HERE that contains all the yarn you need to make both the cowl and beanie along with the patterns!

 Wool-Ease Thick & Quick Yarn has always been a perennial favourite of mine as it works up beautifully, and I love the 80% acrylic/20% wool composition.
 It is a super bulky level 6 yarn, and any design that uses this yarn works up very quickly!
 Lion Brand Yarn is always adding new colourways to this fan favourite, and this gorgeous colourway called “Carousel” absolutely took my breath away!
 As you know, I am typically a fan of neutral and solid colours (I don’t work too much with variegated yarns), but I fell in love with the blend of pastel pink, mint green, purple and grey.
 I knew I had to get my hands on this colourway and design a piece with it!